 The United States welcomed the result.
 "We hope this election will lead quickly to the formation of a new government that can make timely progress on the economic challenges facing the Greek people," the White House said in a statement.

 Near complete results showed New Democracy coming first with 29.6 percent of the vote and 129 of the 300 seats in Parliament.
 The radical left anti-bailout Syriza party had 26.9 percent and 71 seats and the pro-bailout Socialist PASOK party came in third with 12.3 percent of the vote and 33 seats.
-The extremist far-right Golden Dawn party had steady support, getting 6.9 percent of the vote and 18 seats.
+The extremist far-right Golden Dawn party had steady support, getting 6.

 Sunday’s results "will probably ease fears of an imminent Greek euro exit," said Martin Koehring of the Economist Intelligence Unit.
 "There will probably be a relief rally tomorrow in the financial markets.
 But the key question is how quickly can a government be formed?"